ralphplumley/rp-gatsby-site/src/posts/hello-world.md

 ### Why?

 Like [Jeff Atwood says](https://blog.codinghorror.com/about-me/) mostly for selfish reasons.
-I believe keeping track of my progress on any projects here will hell elucidate ideas.
+I believe keeping track of my progress on any projects here will help elucidate ideas.
 I'll also post anything I find interesting, or even notes to myself for later use.